Admin

 Items to be required under the lease are:

-• The ability to receive casualties in a mass casualty scenario.
-Either permanently set up for that or reconfigurable.
+• The ability to receive casualties in a mass casualty scenario - either permanently set up for that or reconfigurable; and,

 • A heat-resistant landing pad able to accommodate tilt-rotor Osprey aircraft.

-“We put these things into the lease and said, ‘OK, GovGuam, we agree to lease you this plot of land if you put these things into the hospital design,’” he said.
+“We put these things into the lease and said, ‘OK GovGuam, we agree to lease you this plot of land if you put these things into the hospital design,’” Nicholson said.
 “If you do that, the cost of the lease is zero.
 You don’t have to pay us because you have provided in-kind services.”

-Key to the military’s plans for Guam is the coming installation of a missile defense system in Guam to counteract the perceived threat to the island from Chinese or North Korean missiles.
-The system requires multiple sites around Guam including one to also be sited on the Eagles Field lot.
+Key to the military’s plans for Guam is the coming installation of a missile defense system to counteract the perceived growing threat to the island from Chinese or North Korean missiles.
+The defense system requires multiple sites around Guam including one to be sited on the same Eagles Field lot as the hospital.

-The missile defense land requirements have prompted a halt to the return of land that had been considered excess including a Guam Power Authority solar panel array that was to be installed at South Finegayan.
+Those site requirements have prompted a halt to the return of land that had been considered excess, including Eagles Field and land for a Guam Power Authority solar panel array that was to be installed at South Finegayan.

 Subscribe to